HadeeqaImran/blogs-app-node/README.md

 ## Bucket
 A bucket is a unit of storage inside of S3.
 These can be thought of as hard drives or folders.
 These buckets limit access to themselves as tightly as they can.
 When we create a bucket, then we can limit its access to our API which has.
 We can stop anyone from accessing the bucket at all.
 But when we get a presigned url, then our server can access the bucket for just that particular exactly one file upload.

+# Creating the S3 bucket
+1. Using Amazon's IAM (Identity Access Management) we are going to generate a set of credentials which can only be used with our S3 account and that too with only our bucket for the project (no other services privided by Amazon.)